EXPERT ADVICE

 Felt roof leaking

-Acrylic-based waterproofing paint is very effective at treating split felt, punctures and small gaps in joints, so it can be a good short-term solution.
-Or, if your flashing is coming away, it’s best to repoint or redress the old flashings to make sure the seal is waterproof.
+Acrylic-based waterproofing paint is often very effective at treating split felt, punctures and small gaps in joints, so it can be a good short-term solution.

-For longer-term fixes, the simplest solution is often to just replace the felt roof, as opposed to continually repairing it.
-This is because felt roofing won’t often last beyond 10 to 15 years, and it’s cheap to install.
+For longer-term fixes, a good solution is often to just replace the felt roof, as opposed to continually repairing it.
+This is because felt roofing won’t often last beyond 10 to 15 years, and is relatively cheap to install.

 Fibreglass (GRP) flat roof leaking